Group actions on dg-manifolds and Exact Courant algebroids: Infinitesimal symmetries of -bundles over

-We can conclude \begin{lemma} The isomorphism classes of $\real[n]$ bundles over $T[1]M$ are in 1-1 correspondence with the cohomology group $H^{n+1}(M;\real)$. \end{lemma}
+We can conclude \begin{lemma} The isomorphism classes of $\real[n]$ bundles over $T[1]M$ modulo gauge transformations are in 1-1 correspondence with elements in the cohomology group $H^{n+1}(M;\real)$. \end{lemma}

-The gauge transformations amount for vertical automorphisms of the dg-manifold $P$, but as we argued in chapter \ref{chapter 1}, we also want to study symmetries of $P$ that are horizontal.
-This we will do by calculating the differential graded Lie algebra of symmetries of the connection $Q$.
+The gauge transformations amount for vertical automorphisms of the dg-manifold $P$, but we also want to study symmetries of $P$ that are horizontal.
+This we will do by calculating the differential graded Lie algebra of symmetries of the homological vector field $Q$.